graphql/graphql-scalars/scalars/contributed/andimarek/date-time.md

 time-secfrac    = "."
 1*DIGIT (Meaning 1 or more DIGIT)
 ```

-This allows for an unlimited numbers of digits.
-For this scalar the rule is not
+This allows for an unlimited number of digits.
+For this scalar, the rule is no
-optional anymore and refined as:
+longer optional and is refined as:

 ```
 time-secfrac    = "."
 DIGIT DIGIT DIGIT
 ```

-consisting always of exact three digits representing milliseconds.
+... consisting always of exactly three digits representing milliseconds.

 **No 'Unknown Local Offset Convention'**